bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

-As for other data types in BIDS, the [Participants file](../03-modality-agnostic-files.md#participants-file) `participants.tsv` is RECOMMENDED and MUST contain the column `participant_id`, and its associated `participants.json` file is RECOMMENDED as well.
+As for other data types in BIDS, the [Participants file](../03-modality-agnostic-files.md#participants-file) `participants.tsv` is RECOMMENDED and MUST contain the column `participant_id`, and its associated sidecar `participants.json` file is RECOMMENDED as well.

 For Microscopy data, we RECOMMEND to also make use of the columns `species`, `strain` and `strain_rrid` when applicable.